jbirddog/blue/README.md

 > works.
 Building up a vocabulary to desribe and solve the problem at hand is a common theme with Blue and
 > other [concatenative languages](https://en.wikipedia.org/wiki/Concatenative_programming_language).

-Here red defines a new word.
-Yellow numbers are pushed on the stack at assemble time.
-Yellow italicized words are opcodes that run at assemble time.
-The `b,` for example will pop a value off the stack and compile a byte to the output.
-Cyan causes a word to be treated like a macro.
-Yellow words are called at assemble time.
-There are more colors, styles and opcodes - these are just what is shown here.

 This example is essentially the same as when you assemble:

 ```